top of page

 IMG_4503.JPG

-Now, five years later, Project Empathy has been performed eight times.
-It's my hope that universities, theaters, and communities around the world will continue to take on the Project and experience its power for themselves.
+Now, seven years later, Project Empathy has been performed nine times.
+It's my hope that communities around the world will continue to take on the Project and experience its power for themselves.

-As we fight a global pandemic and our differences are in the spotlight, physical and ideological distance threatens to divide us.
-I am hopeful that this Project can empower communities to strip away differences, engage on a human level, and flex our empathetic muscles.
+As we continue to face global unrest and our differences are in the spotlight, physical and ideological distance threatens to divide us.
+I'm hopeful that this Project can empower communities and teams to strip away differences, engage on a human level, and flex our empathetic muscles.

 We all have stories to tell, and we all have the capacity for empathy.
 Let's do this.